benjmin-r/squeakyvessel.com/_posts/2015-05-12-mature-developers.md

 exercise to find out where exactly I copied from.

-The most comprehensive and absolute must-read on the topic is [John Allspaw](https://twitter.com/jallspaw)'s ["On being a Senior Engineer"][senior-engineer].
-It's not only a testament to an amazing amount of clear thinking on behalf of the author, but is amazingly comprehensive and already an timeless classic.
+The most comprehensive and absolute must-read on the topic is [John Allspaw](https://twitter.com/allspaw)'s ["On being a Senior Engineer"][senior-engineer].
+It's not only a testament to an amazing amount of clear thinking on behalf of the author, but is amazingly comprehensive and already a timeless classic.
+And I owe John Allspaw's writing a lot, in that it broadened my horizon and gave words to a lot of things that were only unconscious before.

-Some much more recent pieces on the topic of Tech Leads such as ["Good Tech Lead, Bad Tech Lead"][good-bad-tech-lead], ["No Tech Lead"][no-tech-lead], ["10 Reasons You Shouldn’t Have Senior Developers, Tech Leads or Architects"][10-reasons], a lot of stuff by [Pat Kua][patkua] and the ever-excellent ["Leading Snowflakes"][leading-snowflakes] by Oren Ellenbogen, they all provided loads of inspiration.
+Some much more recent pieces on the topic of Tech Leads such as ["Good Tech Lead, Bad Tech Lead"][good-bad-tech-lead], ["No Tech Lead"][no-tech-lead], a lot of stuff by [Pat Kua][patkua] and the ever-excellent ["Leading Snowflakes"][leading-snowflakes] by [Oren Ellenbogen][oren] they all provided loads of inspiration.

-As well loads of very good reads from [Kate Madsudeira][katemats] as well her timeless [talk on leveling up your engineering and operations role][leveling-up].
+As well lots of very good reads from [Kate Madsudeira][katemats] as well her timeless [talk on leveling up your engineering and operations role][leveling-up].

-Especially when it comes to communicating, practicing and exercising empathy the concept of ["Non-Violent Communication"][nvc] and the [book by Marshall Rosenberg with the same title][nvc-book], proved invaluable to me.

 Of course, many more opinions, such as talking with my colleague [Timo](https://twitter.com/timohirt), with members of the local